 If your progress status shows as ‘Suspended’ in studentConnect, it means you have not made satisfactory progress in your course, and your enrolment has been suspended.

-You will not be able to re-enrol in your course for a period of 12 months.
+You will not be able to re-enrol in your course in the next semester or trimester.
 You will receive an email from the University explaining your progress status, and the things you should do next.

 Things to do next

-- Make an appointment with your Faculty Adviser, who will help you figure out a plan for when you recommence your course.
+- Make an appointment with your Student Advising Office, they will help you figure out a plan for when you recommence your course.

 - Access the support services available at Student Support, such as counselling and STUDYSmarter.

 - If there were circumstances, such as illness, that affected your academic performance or if you believe your progress status does not fairly reflect the worth of the academic work you submitted, you can lodge a request for review within 20 days of receiving your progress status notification.